 Money transfer between <direct participants>, initiated by CAS as a result of the settlement orders under the General Business Terms and Conditions of KELER, GIRO Zrt’s intraday multiple settlements, the settlement and payment orders of instant clearing and the MNB’s account transfers.

-<Account_transfer> is an operation where the debited <direct participant> receives an MT 900 SWIFT message, while the credited <direct participant> received an MT 910 SWIFT message through VIBER.
+<Account_transfer> is an operation where the debited <direct participant> receives a camt.054 debit notification SWIFT message, while the credited <direct participant> received a camt.054 credited notification SWIFT message through VIBER.

 Types of messages used in VIBER